mvolkmann/blog/src/htmx.md

 ### CSS Transitions

+Adding CSS transitions can add polish to a web app.
+For example, when a todo is deleted from our todo app, its row in the list can just instantaneously disappear.
+But it is more visually pleasing if the row gradually fades out before disappearing completely.

-When htmx swaps HTML into the DOM it does the following:
+When htmx swaps HTML into the DOM it goes through a series of steps that usually do not need to be considered.
+But knowing about them is key to understaning how CSS transitions can be added and how their timing can be tuned.

+The steps are as follows:

 - Add the `htmx-swapping` CSS class to the target element.
 - Delay for a short time (`htmx.config.defaultSwapDelay` defaults to 0).